This module examines the patterns of life in deep-sea environments & the processes that govern those patterns.

 Having successfully completed this module you will be able to:

-- Understand how physico-chemical factors affect process in the animal communities.
+- Understand how physico-chemical factors affect processes in deep-sea faunal assemblages.

-- Identify threats to deep-sea systems in the context of global change.
+- Identify threats to deep-sea ecosystems in the context of impacts of human activities and global change.

-- Critically evaluate the latest research in deep-sea oceanography.
+- Critically evaluate the latest research in deep-sea ecology.